Little Cumbrae

+Little Cumbrae (Cumaradh Beag) is an island in the Firth of Clyde, in North Ayrshire, Scotland.
+It lies south of Great Cumbrae, its larger neighbour.
+The underlying geology is igneous with limited outcrops of sedimentary rock.
+Little Cumbrae House is of 20th century construction, although the island has no permanent inhabitation at present, its population having peaked at 23 in the late 19th century.
+There is a lighthouse on the western coast.

 Etymology

-The Gaelic name Cumaradh means "place of the Cymric people", referring to the Brittonic-speaking inhabitants of the Kingdom of Strathclyde.
-Alternatively, the name Cumbrae may derive from Kil Maura meaning "cell or church of a female saint".
+The Cumbraes take their name from the Old Norse Kumreyjar, meaning "islands of the Cymry" (referring to the Cumbric-speaking inhabitants of southern Scotland).
+They are referred to under this name in the Norse Saga of Haakon Haakonarson.

-Little Cumbrae was recorded as Kumbrey circa 1300, Cumbraye circa 1330 and Litill Comeray in 1515 and was also formerly known as Little or Wee Cumray.
+Little Cumbrae was recorded as "Litill Comeray" in 1515 and later in that century as "Cumbray of the Dais".
+In modern Gaelic these the island is known as Cumaradh Beag.
+In former times it was also known as Lesser or Wee Cumbrae.

-The Cumbraes are referred to as the Kumreyiar in the Norse Saga of Haakon Haakonarson.

 Geography

-Little Cumbrae lies barely a kilometre to the south of its larger neighbour, Great Cumbrae, a few kilometres distant from the mainland town of Largs.
+Little Cumbrae lies barely a kilometre to the south of Great Cumbrae, a few kilometres distant from the mainland town of Largs.
 The islands are collectively referred to as The Cumbraes.
 In stark contrast to its neighbour, green and fertile Great Cumbrae, Little Cumbrae is a rough and rocky island.
 With its many cliffs and rocky outcrops, Little Cumbrae bears more of a resemblance to a Hebridean island than to some of its neighbours in the Clyde.

 A number of uninhabited islets skirt the island's east coast, Castle Isle, the Broad Islands and Trail Isle.

 Today the island's main settlement is at Little Cumbrae House on the eastern shore, facing the Scottish mainland.